DevOps-and-Cloud-based-Software/assignment-4/README.md

 ec2-54-91-92-164.compute-1.amazonaws.com : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 we’ll see that the variable is now available to the 'web-server2' hosts as well.
+This is archived with the use of the
+module 'add_host' which adds a host during the play execution.
+More infomrtaion about the module can be found here: https://docs.ansible.com/ansible/latest/collections/ansible/builtin/add_host_module.html

 More information about variables and 'hostvars' can be found here:  https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#accessing-information-about-other-hosts-with-magic-variables.

 ## Exercises

-Before you start you'll need to install in your control node docker

---start-at-task="install packages"

-### Ansible
 Create a playbook that will install and configure a Docker swarm cluster

 Use the following inventory: [ansible_cluster_hosts](sources/ansible_cluster_hosts)
 And the following playbook: [configure-cluster.yml](sources/configure-cluster.yml)

-#### Process
 Fill in the tasks in the playbook provided:

   * Go to task named 'docker swarm init' and save the output of the 'join_cmd' so it is accessible by the worker